-Warm weather and barbecuing go hand in hand, and with the UK currently baking in the midst of a summer heatwave, many people will be making up the most of the sunny spell by firing up the grill.
+Warm weather and barbecuing go hand in hand, and with the UK currently experiencing good weather, many people will be making up the most of the sunny spell by firing up the grill.

 Sadly not everyone has a garden of their own, and there are some public spaces you can barbecue in, but you need to make sure that your burgers and hot dogs don’t land you in trouble with the law.